-Figure 7-4 depicts the change in average groundwater storage from WY 2020-2021 to WY 2021-2022 in the Mission Creek Subbasin.
-Based on the Key Wells and supplemental monitoring data from nine additional agency wells, the change in groundwater levels observed in 18 wells monitored with data in both WY 2020-2021 and WY 2021-2022 ranged from 0.8 feet of increase in the southeastern part of the Mission Creek Subbasin to 10.2 feet of decrease south of the Mission Creek GRF.
-The declines in water levels near the Mission Creek GRF ranging from 7.1 to 10.2 feet of decline appear to result from the decrease in recharge at the Mission Creek GRF since WY 2017-2018 (see Figure 3-3 for recharge and hydrograph of well 21H01).
+Figure 7-4 depicts the change in average groundwater storage from WY 2021-2022 to WY 2022-2023 in the Mission Creek Subbasin.
+Based on the Key Wells and supplemental monitoring data from nine additional agency wells, the change in groundwater levels observed in 18 wells monitored with data in both WY 2021-2022 and WY 2022-2023 ranged from 0.1 feet of increase in the southeastern part of the Mission Creek Subbasin to 10.1 feet of decrease south of the Mission Creek GRF.
+The declines in water levels near the Mission Creek GRF ranging from 8.7 to 10.1 feet of decline appear to result from the decrease in recharge at the Mission Creek GRF since WY 2017-2018 (see Figure 3-3 for recharge and hydrograph of well 21H01).
+Note that the average water levels for the water year described above do not reflect the most recent increasing trend in water levels in well 21H01 nearest the MC Creek GRF.
+The increasing trend is observed in the embedded hydrograph for well 21H01 in Figure 7-4 and in the hydrograph for this well in Appendix B. Groundwater levels in this well increased sharply beginning in August 2023, with a total increase of approximately 18 feet between July 21, 2023 and October 18, 2023.
+This increase in water levels is attributed to groundwater replenishment at the Mission Creek GRF, where no recharge has occurred since October 2022.
+Recharge began at the facility in April 2023 and continued each month into August 2023.
 Excluding the area near the Mission Creek GRF and the area showing a slight increase in the southeast part of the Mission Creek Subbasin, average annual groundwater levels decreased slightly.
-Generally, water levels indicated declines ranging from 0.2 to 3.2 feet from the previous water year.
-Overall, groundwater levels in the Mission Creek Subbasin in WY 2021-2022 show a slight average decrease of approximately 2.4 feet compared to WY 2020-2021 based on the 18 monitored wells representing the contouring shown on Figure 7-4.
+Generally, water levels indicated declines ranging from 0.1 to 2.6 feet from the previous water year.
+Overall, groundwater levels in the Mission Creek Subbasin in WY 2022-2023 show a slight average decrease of approximately 2.2 feet compared to WY 2021-2022 based on the 18 monitored wells representing the contouring shown on Figure 7-4.